 Business Class Cabin Review

-Finnair Airbus A350 XWB is dominated by calming white and grey colors with some subtle blue accents and a fresh Nordic style that is light and spacious.
+Finnair Airbus A350 XWB is dominated by calming white and grey colors, subtle blue accents, and a fresh Nordic style that is light and is spacious.
 In addition, the large panoramic view windows allow a lot of natural light into the cabin.
-The dynamic mood LED lighting, can be changed according to the time of day, destination, or even season to create a relaxing flight experience.
-A warm orange glow is used to suggest an Asian ambiance on flights to the Far East, while cool Nordic blue shades resembling the Northern lights will mostly set the mood as the plane approaches Helsinki.
+The dynamic mood LED lighting can be changed according to the time of day, destination, or even season to create a relaxing flight experience.
+A warm orange glow suggests an Asian ambiance on flights to the Far East, while cool Nordic blue shades resembling the Northern lights will mostly set the mood as the plane approaches Helsinki.

 Business Class seats are arranged in a 1-2-1 alignment, ensuring direct aisle access for all seats.
-The Business Class seats on the sides are angled toward the window (about 2 windows per seat, offering great views), while the seats in the middle are angled towards each other.
-If you are traveling alone and end up in one of the middle seats, there’s nothing to worry about as you will barely see your neighbor.
+The Business Class seats on the sides are angled toward the window (about two windows per seat, offering great views), while the seats in the middle are angled toward each other.
+If you are traveling alone and end up in one of the middle seats, there’s nothing to worry about, as you will barely see your neighbor.